screwdriver-cd/guide/docs/about/contributing/index.md

     - title: Submitting Pull Requests
       url: "#submitting-pull-requests"
 ---
-# Pull Requests
+# Contributing

 Thank you for considering contributing!
 There are many ways you can help.

 ## What to Work On

 All issues with Screwdriver can be found in the [screwdriver repo][api-issues-url].
 To see what we're currently working on, you can check out our [digital scrum board](https://github.com/screwdriver-cd/screwdriver/projects/4) in the Projects section of the [Screwdriver API repo][api-repo].
+If you're not sure what repositories you need to change, consult our [Where to Contribute doc](./where-to-contribute).
+For pointers on developing, checkout the [Getting Started Developing docs](./getting-started-developing).

 ## General Guidelines for Contributing

 Please try to:
-* update issues you're working on with a daily summary
+* update [issues](./issues) you're working on with a daily summary
 * open a Slack channel with the issue number and feature in the channel title (e.g. `#911-subdirectory-support`) and discuss work in there
 * submit a [design doc](https://github.com/screwdriver-cd/screwdriver/tree/master/design) if applicable